Pradikshan/job-finder/README.md

 # About the project

-This a React Native app designed for searching jobs.
+This a React Native app for searching jobs.

 ## Built with: